prashant-kikani/prashant-kikani.github.io/_posts/2021-8-5-challenge-assumptions.markdown

 If we assume that what we know is wrong, then we will get a chance to question those assumptions and check if they are actually true, or if circumstances have changed and they are no longer true.

-This idea of challenging assumptions also somewhat leads to the idea of thinking from first principles.
+This idea of challenging assumptions & <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adaptability</a> also somewhat leads to the idea of thinking from first principles.
 Which says that, while <a href="https://prashantkikani.com/blog/solve-problems" target="_blank">solving a problem</a>, instead of thinking from our existing beliefs, think from the small fundamental hypothesis which is known to be true, and build up from there.

 <br/>